Active Intelligence Pte Ltd

 Active Intelligence Pte Ltd (Active.Ai) is a private fintech company focusing on artificial intelligence.
-Its headquarters is in Singapore while its research and development base in Bengaluru.
+Its headquarters are in Singapore while its research and development base in Bengaluru.
 It claims to use natural language processing and machine intelligence as a platform that allows banks to interact with customers using messaging and voice.

 Active.Ai was founded by Ravi Shankar, a former Group Executive Vice President at Yes Bank, Shankar Narayanan, and Parikshit Paspulati in 2016.

 Active.Ai raised $3 million from ID Ventures India and Kalaari Capital in November 2016.
-It raised $8.25 million in series A round of funding, co-lead by Vertex Ventures, Creditease Holdings and Dream Incubator in November 2017.
+It raised $8.25 million in series A round of funding, co-led by Vertex Ventures, Creditease Holdings and Dream Incubator in November 2017.

 Products

 Morfeus

 Morfeus is Active Ai's middleware engine that runs as the Java app on a typical web server.
 It provides a web interface for configuration and management, connecting front-end channels that helps banks to engage with their customers over unstructured micro-conversations via mobile, chat or voice enabled IOT devices using artificial intelligence.
 Morfeus was developed with assistance of the company's innovation lab in Bangalore India.